aqlien/portfolio/README.md

 Portfolio

 This app is intended to be used for my personal site.
+The style uses Zurb's Foundation framework, and the general setup was based on [Railscast episode 417](http://railscasts.com/episodes/417-foundation?view=asciicast).

 A preview of the site's current homepage follows:

 ![Homepage Screenshot](https://raw.githubusercontent.com/aqlien/portfolio/blog_post/app/assets/images/readme/homepage_screenshot.png)